 Filmfare Glamour And Style Awards 2019: Alia Bhatt Gets Trolled; Netizens Say 'She Is Annoying'

 Last night, many celebs were spotted under one roof for Filmfare Glamour And Style Awards.
-Among others, Alia Bhatt also graced the event and while walking the red carpet, interacted with a media person, wherein she described her 'personal style' in three words and said - comfortable, moody and free.
-When asked who has been the most glamour actor/actress in the last year, she picked Anushka Sharma and Vijay Deverakonda.
+Among others, Alia Bhatt also graced the event and while walking the red carpet, she interacted with a media person, wherein she described her 'personal style' in three words and said - comfortable, moody and free.
+When asked who has been the most glamorous actor/actress in the last year, she picked Anushka Sharma and Vijay Deverakonda.

-While netizens are all okay with her answers, they can't stand the way she is speaking in the video!
-From calling her 'irritating' to slamming her expressions, fans posted many negative comments on Alia's video, which you can watch below..
+While netizens were all okay with her answers, they couldn't stand the way she was speaking in the video!
+From calling her 'irritating' to slamming her expressions, fans posted many negative comments on Alia's video, which you can watch below...

 View this post on Instagram